minstrel/Poet-Frost-API-Wrapper/README.md

-For now, the easiest method to integrate this into Rails is to simply add the gem to your Gemfile and, in the model that will contain the fields to submit, do the following, where article\_name, created\_at, author, etc correspond to the appropriate fields in your database model.
+For now, the easiest method to integrate this into Rails is to simply add the gem to your Gemfile and, in the model that will contain the fields to submit, add the following, where article\_name, created\_at, author, etc correspond to the appropriate fields in your database model.

 Yo dawg, I heard you like wrappers...